25/06/2024: Timothy Linward updated this guide to include some superb new games, including Marvel’s Midnight Suns.

 If you ever wished you could have the battles of XCOM, but without all the downtime and stress-inducing decision-making between battles, Gears Tactics is an excellent, highly-polished title to try out.

-Mutant Road Zero: Road to Eden has the turn-based combat of XCOM, but what surrounds it is an entirely different beast.
-You’ll take your squad of humans and animal mutants out carefully picking through apocalyptic environments – there’s an exploration focus to the whole thing.
+Mutant Year Zero: Road to Eden has the turn-based combat of XCOM, but what surrounds it is an entirely different beast.
+Your squad of humans and animal mutants must carefully pick through apocalyptic environments before you can risk joining battle – there’s an exploration focus to the whole thing.

 Rather than rocking up to battles in a cushy flying craft, you’ll engage your foes out in the wilds, using stealth to set up battles to your advantage, ensuring you kick things off with a bang.
 Appearances can be deceiving, and neither the story nor gameplay of Mutant Road Zero is as cute and forgiving as its animal stars might suggest.